timdoherty/front-end-test-driven-development-v2/README.md

 # FETDD - Front End Test Driven Development

 ## Overview
 Your client has commissioned you to build a Youtube player.
-She likes Youtube but wants her own player built on their API, with just the basic: she wants to search for her favorite videos and play them while viewing comments and related videos.
+She likes Youtube but wants her own player built on their API, with just the basics: she wants to search for her favorite videos and play them while viewing comments and related videos.

 In this course we will build a Youtube player for your clieht in React+Redux from the ground up using Test Driven Development (TDD).
 We will start by writing acceptance criteria for the player together as a class, then split into groups of 2-3 to write test cases and implement the product via TDD.